7 Power Moves for Workplace Success in Creative Careers

 Adaptability means more than just keeping up with change; it’s about being proactive in the face of uncertainty.
 Those who succeed are the ones who don’t just survive change but embrace it.
 They stay nimble, pivot quickly, and thrive in environments where the only constant is unpredictability.

 We talked a lot about the need to stay nimble when I was the VP of Programming at ITV America.
 Budgets were decreasing, but creative demands were increasing.
-We had to do more with less.
-We carefully looked at each project to see how we could be light on our feet from a production standpoint and still provide the teams the resources they needed to deliver content that resonated both with our clients and our audience.
+We had to find ways to work smarter, not harder, ensuring we maintained high-quality content without overextending resources.

 2. Have a Willingness to Learn

 Creative industries are driven by innovation and trends.
-What worked last year may not work today.
+What worked last year may not work today, and what works today might be outdated tomorrow.
 This is where a willingness to learn becomes invaluable.

 Having a proactive approach to growth is key.
 Whether it’s learning a new skill, keeping up with industry trends, or developing areas of growth, people who are always open to expanding their knowledge stay relevant.
 If you’re not learning, you’re falling behind.
 The most successful creatives are lifelong students of their craft.

 Each new project I was assigned was an opportunity to learn.
-In particular, the Honeybeez of ASU was my first project for Snapchat.
-My biggest Snapchat learning is that you only have three seconds to hook a viewer.
-If viewers aren’t interested in three seconds, they will swipe away.
-That holds true for so much content creation, writing, job interviews, and everyday conversations too.
+For instance, working on The Honeybeez of ASU for Snapchat taught me how to hook an audience within three seconds.
+That principle applies far beyond social media—it’s crucial in pitching ideas, job interviews, and everyday conversations.
 Make a strong, impactful entrance, and you will captivate your audience!

 3. Anticipate Problems